 The Charlie Meyers State Wildlife Area (commonly called the Spinney Mountain Ranch or Dream Stream) is a classic meandering, meadow stream.
 Anglers have the opportunity to catch rainbows, cut-bows, cutthroats, and brown trout when they fish this fabled stretch of water.

-14 Day Forecast: Look for low flows and technical fishing until Spinney Reservoir fills.
+14 Day Forecast: Look for flows to bounce up and down until Spinney Reservoir fills.
 See below for more information.

 About Spinney Mountain Ranch

 The lush meandering, meadow portion of the South Platte between Spinney and Eleven Mile Reservoirs is known as the “Dream Stream” or the Charlie Meyer’s State Wildlife Area.
 This beautiful 3-mile section of the Platte offers anglers the opportunity of a lifetime to catch large trout.
 This fabulous tailwater fishery is located in the heart of South Park, tucked between 14,000 foot snow capped peaks on the west, rich ranchland to the north and south, and Pikes Peak on the east.
 Spinney is a well-balanced fishery where anglers can catch trout on nymphs, dry flies and streamers.